Animals (Architects song)

-"Animals" is a song by British metalcore band Architects.
+"Animals" is a song by English metalcore band Architects.
 Produced by the band's drummer Dan Searle and lead guitarist Josh Middleton, it is featured on the group's 2021 ninth studio album For Those That Wish to Exist.
 The track was released as the lead single from the album on 20 October 2020.
-It was written by Dan Searle alongside the rest of the band, and was produced by Searle and Josh Middleton.
+It was written by Dan Searle alongside the rest of the band.

 A live orchestral version of "Animals" was recorded at Abbey Road Studios in London, being released onto the band's YouTube channel on 26 March 2021 as well as being able to be streamed exclusively on Amazon Music.

 Composition

 The song has been described by critics as a metalcore and a hard rock song with electronic and industrial influences.
 The track runs at 95 BPM and is in the key of C-sharp minor.
 It runs for four minutes and 4 seconds.
 The song was written by the band as well as being produced by band member Dan Searle who co-produced the song and the album alongside Josh Middleton.